Free university fees for the first year of study

 One year of fees-free study

-The government has announced details of its policy of one year of fees-free study for students new to tertiary education.
-They’ve set up a website to help you find out if you are eligible.
+The government provides one year of fees-free study for students new to tertiary education.
+Visit their website to find out if you are eligible.

 Make sure you have your National Student Number (NSN) handy because that will make it quicker and easier.
 If you don’t have your NSN the website will tell you what you need to do to get one.